-• all staff who are employed by the company, including the Company Directors.
+• all staff who are employed by the company, including the Company Co-CEOs.

-This document should be read alongside the Company's Employee Handbook and the Company's Safeguarding and Child Protection Policy.
 Whilst it is hoped that this is never the case, all employees should be aware that a failure to comply with the Code of Conduct could result in disciplinary action, including the possibility of dismissal.